notes toward an individualist form of government

 - {obstruction, capture}

-- {harassment: unwelcome contact with someone in place}
+- {harassment: unwelcome presence from someone when stationary}

 - Property: possessions